-- 1. Member is currently between 2 years of age and 8 years [EXCEPTIONS for age > 8 years as determined by Molina Clinical Pharmacist or Medical Director on a case-by- case basis] - Pre-pubertal [who meets ALL applicable criteria]: Authorization may be recommended for an initial 12-month trial basis.
-If growth increases by 3 cm/year with therapy, then authorization for continued therapy may be recommended.
-NOTE: Additional supporting documentation and peer-to-peer with Prescriber may be requested.
-OR - Clearly pubertal: An exception is NOT recommended.
+- 1. Member is currently between 2 years of age and 8 years [EXCEPTIONS for age > 8 years as determined by Molina Clinical Pharmacist or Medical Director on a case-by- case basis] - a.
+Pre-pubertal [who meets ALL applicable criteria]: Authorization may be recommended for an initial 12-month trial basis.
+If growth increases by 2.5 cm/year with therapy, then authorization for continued therapy may be recommended.
+NOTE: Additional supporting documentation and peer- to-peer with Prescriber may be requested.
+OR - b.
+Clearly pubertal: An exception is NOT recommended.
 Efficacy has not been established in pubertal adolescents born SGA.

-AND following: Birth weight of less than 2,500 g at a gestational age of more than 37 weeks, OR Birth weight or length below the 3rd percentile or > 2 standard deviations below the mean for gestational age AND
+- 2. Documentation that member was born small for gestational age as evidenced by ONE of the following: - a.
+Birth weight of less than 2,500 g at a gestational age of more than 37 weeks OR - b.
+Birth weight or length below the 3rd percentile or > 2 standard deviations below the mean for gestational age